rankinrj/Senior-Design/readme.txt

 This is the 2017-2018 Study Abroad Calculator senior design project frrom Miami University.
+This project is also stored at https://github.com/rankinrj1/Senior-Design.git

 Setup: (note the directory may need to be renamed to quickstart) Clone the git repository from https://github.com/rankinrj1/Senior-Design.git.